TheDrHax/t100ta-scripts/README.md

 # t100ta-scripts
-My scripts to make T100TAM more usable with Linux
+Scripts to make T100TAM more usable with Linux

 ## React to lid open/close

-Theese two scripts are based on base-station.sh script from <a href="https://github.com/jfwells/linux-asus-t100ta">jfwells/linux-asus-t100ta</a>.
+These two scripts are based on base-station.sh script from <a href="https://github.com/jfwells/linux-asus-t100ta">jfwells/linux-asus-t100ta</a>.

 ### lid_root.sh